Today I’ll give you an overview of the most common facial anxiety symptoms you may experience and why they occur.

 - Repeat at least 5 times and do it throughout the day, whenever you need to clear your mind and get focused.

 3. Facial Redness

-When I was studying as an aesthetician (many moons ago) there was an incident one day that was quite unpleasant.
+When I was studying as an aesthetician (many moons ago), there was an incident one day that was quite unpleasant.

 After things settled down and I went to talk to the school director in her office, my whole face and chest started burning and turned super red.

 It was like some random rash that erupted out of nowhere.
-It stayed for an hour or two and started to die down and fade when I started to relax.
-This redness also feels hot to the touch and can burn quite intensely.
+It stayed for an hour or two and started to die down and fade when I relaxed.

 What causes facial redness?

 I learned that this redness happens due to dilated blood vessels when stressed.